JimKing100/NFL-Live/README.md

 #### *model-arima* - The Colab notebooks calculating the ARIMA model predicted fantasy football points for each 2019 NFL player

-- Predictions_Combined.ipynb
+- Predictions_Combined.ipynb - code to combine the defense, offense and rookie ARIMA predictions for all 2019 weeks
-- Predictions_Defense.ipynb
+- Predictions_Defense.ipynb - code to create the team defense ARIMA predictions for all 2019 weeks
-- Predictions_Offense.ipynb
+- Predictions_Offense.ipynb - code to create the offensive player ARIMA predictions for all 2019 weeks
-- Predictions_Rookies_1.ipynb
+- Predictions_Rookies_1.ipynb - code to create the rookie player XGBoost predictions for week 1 of 2019
-- Predictions_Rookies_2_to_17.ipynb
+- Predictions_Rookies_2_to_17.ipynb - code to create the rookie player Average predictions for weeks 2-17 for 2019

 #### *model-rnn* - The Colab notebooks calculating the RNN model predicted fantasy football points for each 2019 NFL player

-- Predictions_Combined.ipynb
+- Predictions_Combined.ipynb - code to combine the defense, offense and rookie RNN predictions for all 2019 weeks
-- Predictions_Defense.ipynb
+- Predictions_Defense.ipynb - code to create the team defense RNN predictions for all 2019 weeks
-- Predictions_Offense.ipynb
+- Predictions_Offense.ipynb - code to create the offensive player RNN predictions for all 2019 weeks

 #### *players* - The Colab notebook creating the detailed 2019 NFL player list

-- Players_Full.ipynb
+- Players_Full.ipynb - code to create an enhanced list (includes bye week and injury week) of all 2019 NFL players

 ### data